How to Pick the Right Shoes for Treadmill Running

 Although treadmills do absorb most of the shock, and treadmill walking instead of running isn't as hard on your feet, the proper walking shoe can help keep your joints healthier and your feet in proper alignment during your treadmill walking workout.

-It's also easier to mix up your workout on the treadmill and to experiment with speeds when you know one type of treadmill shoe, the right running shoe, will cover you.
+It's also easier to mix up your workout on the treadmill and to experiment with speeds when you know you've got the right treadmill shoe to cover you.
 So whether you do treadmill walking or long-distance treadmill running, you need the right walking shoe or running shoe.

 Wearing the Best Running Shoes for the Treadmill

-Of course, you're going to want your shoe to fit your midsole, forefoot and outsole and feel good from heel-to-toe.
+Of course, you're going to want your shoe to fit your midsole, forefoot and outsole and feel good from heel to toe.
 The best running shoes for the treadmill are the ones you love to run in the most, whether you're doing long-distance runs or short ones.
-Make sure the cushioned feels right, too.
-Now, start that treadmill up and get to it.
+Make sure the cushioning feels right, too.
+Now, start that treadmill up and get going.